kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 - Service A has been meeting its SLO 98% of the requests made in the time window, and Service B has met the SLO 94% of the time.

-- A request for both Service A and Service B come in at the same time, and there is only capacity to start a single new request in the BEP, this capacity would meet the SLO for both services.
+- A request for both Service A and Service B come in at the same time, and there is only capacity to start a single new request in the BP, this capacity would meet the SLO for both services.
 The other request would be queued (potentially causing that request to not meet SLO).

 - To fairly share these resources.
 Service B *must* be selected to begin the request immediately as Service A has had its SLO met a larger percentage of the time.